-You’ve probably noticed I rather like Dario Argento films having reviewed pretty much all of the available Blu-ray’s.
-Well the one I hadn’t seen was Argento’s very first film but luckily for me Arrow Video has recently released it sporting a new 4K restoration on Blu-ray.
-So without further ado here’s my The Bird with the Crystal Plumage Blu-ray Review.
+It’s time for The Bird with the Crystal Plumage blu-ray review, you’ve probably noticed I rather like Dario Argento films having reviewed pretty much all of the available blu-ray’s.
+Well the one I hadn’t seen was Argento’s very first film but luckily for me Arrow Video has recently released it sporting a new 4K restoration on blu-ray.

 - UK Rating 15

 - Released By Arrow Video

 When Sam, an American writer living in Italy stumbles across a women being attacked in an art gallery late at night he finds himself powerless to intervene.
 He manages to raise the alarm but by the time the police arrive the attacker has fled into the night leaving only the apparent victim and Sam.

 The police insist that Sam remain in Italy and help them with the investigation even pushing Sam into starting his own investigation.
 But what could be the reason for the police’s insistence?
 Well there have been several other murders fitting the same pattern.

 What will Sam find as he pieces together all the previous murders?
 I’ll let you find that out for yourself.

 The Bird with the Crystal Plumage marks Dario Argento’s directorial debut and you can see some of the style that he later became famous for in this film.
 Certain camera shots such as the aerial view are used, you will notice these types of shots are the beginnings of what would become his unique style.